 The Ho Ray-Thac Trang gold deposit comprises sulphidic quartz vein and calc-silicate (skarn) mineralization.
 The skarn gold is associated with significant tungsten (scheelite) mineralization and subordinate molybdenite and fluorite mineralization.
-The tungsten is potentially economically recoverable, but the molybdenite and fluorite mineralization outcrops and strikes along the northern limb of the Bong Mieu Anticline, dipping shallowly to the northeast.
+The tungsten is potentially economically recoverable, but the molybdenite and fluorite mineralization is probably subeconomic.
+The mineralization outcrops and strikes along the northern limb of the Bong Mieu Anticline, dipping shallowly to the northeast.